-Code Compliance investigations are initiated on a complaint basis.
+Investigations are initiated on a complaint basis.
 It is City of Davis’ policy to make every effort to keep the complainants information anonymous.
-However, the party must provide their name, address, and phone number before action is taken.
-Please submit your Go Davis citizen request or call when smoke is occurring so the violation can be witnessed by our Code Enforcement Officer:
+However, the reporting party must provide their name, address, and phone number before action is taken.

-To request a code compliance investigation, please begin by doing one of the following:
+To request an investigation, please begin by doing one of the following:

 - Use the GO Davis citizen request management system that provides a 24/7 reporting system for items such as Code Enforcement investigation's.
 Click Here to be directed to GO Davis.

 - Call the police department at (530) 747-5400.
 A dispatcher will ask for your information along with the address of the property where the smoke is coming from and information regarding the violation.
 The dispatcher will ensure your call is properly forwarded to either a code enforcement officer or a police officer for response.